nexoracontrol-ops/hotpath-rs/docs/src/introduction.md

 ## Quick demo

-Other than the SSH demo an easy way to quickly try the TUI is to run it in **auto-instrumentation mode**.
+Other than the SSH demo an easy way to quickly try the <a href="https://ratatui.rs/" target="_blank">ratatui.rs</a>-powered TUI is to run it in **auto-instrumentation mode**.
 The TUI process profiles itself and displays its own performance metrics in real time.

 First, install `hotpath` CLI with auto-instrumentation enabled: